Achan40/PyIBM_database/README.md

 # PyIBM_database

-This is a culmination of short projects using Python to interact with an IBM DB2 Database.
+This is a culmination of short projects using Python and SQL to interact with an IBM DB2 Database.

 ## Datasets